okuuva/segway-rmp-controller/README.md

 ## Setup
 1. Connect Lawicel CANUSB adapter to your Segway RMP platform per instructions on Segway RMP Interface Guide
-2. Connect Lawicel CANUSB adapter to your controlling machine
+2. Connect Lawicel CANUSB adapter to your control machine
 3. Find the device path of the Lawicel CANUSB adapter with e.g. the following command:

     `sudo blkid`